isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2156.md

 ---
-title: Sterilizer Equipment
+title: Water Treatment System for Water Recirculation or Discharge
 permalink: /productivity-solutions-grant/solutionrepo/solution2156
 ---

 ### Description

-A machine that eliminates harmful microorganisms and pathogens for healthy growth of produce, e.g. Autoclave or steam steriliser for seed, soil or media treatment.
+A system for wastewater treatment to improve the water quality before the water is reused or discharged.

 ### Details of Solution